When to Match: A Cost-Balancing Principle for Dynamic Markets: The Cost-Balancing Principle

-However, this result also reveals a fundamental limitation: the optimal threshold depends on the arrival rate.
-A static threshold that is optimal for one arrival rate will be suboptimal when the rate changes.
+However, this result also reveals a fundamental limitation: the location of the optimal matching region depends on the arrival rate.
+A static queue-length rule that is optimal for one arrival rate will be suboptimal when the rate changes.
 In practice, platforms face volatile demand patterns where arrival rates fluctuate significantly over time (e.g., peak vs. off-peak hours, weather events, special promotions).
 A fixed threshold policy, no matter how carefully calibrated, will perform poorly when conditions deviate from the assumed baseline.
 This observation motivates the search for an adaptive policy that adjusts its matching criterion in real-time without requiring knowledge of the arrival rate.